google-research/localmot/README.md

 import pandas as pd
 ```

-Example using fixed horizons (frames):
+Example using fixed horizons (in frames):

 ```python
 horizons = [0, 10, 100, np.inf]